CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 pip install --pre cartoframes
 ```

-If you want to know other ways to install it, check out the [installation guide](/developers/cartoframes/guides/Installation) first.
+For additional ways to install CARTOframes, check out the [Installation Guide](/developers/cartoframes/guides/Installation).

 #### Spatial analysis scenario

 Let's say you are a data scientist working for Starbucks and you want to better understand why some stores in Brooklyn, New York, perform better than others.

 To begin, let's outline a workflow:

 - Get and explore your company's data
 - Create areas of influence for your stores